nefarius/Blazor.EventAggregator/README.md

 Lightweight Event Aggregator for Blazor.

-Event aggregator is used for indirect component to component communication.
-In event aggregator pattern you have message/event publishers and subscribers.
-In the case of Blazor, component can publish its events and other component(s) can react to those events.
+Event aggregator is used for indirect component-to-component communication.
+In event aggregator pattern, you have message/event publishers and subscribers.
+In the case of Blazor, a component can publish its events and other component(
+s) can react to those events.

 ## Note